logoDeveloper Hub

 Core web

-Core web is a free, all-in-one command center that gives users a more intuitive and comprehensive way to view assets, and use dApps across the Avalanche network, its various Subnets, and Ethereum.
+Core web is a free, all-in-one command center that gives users a more intuitive and comprehensive way to view assets, and use dApps across the Avalanche network, its various Avalanche L1s, and Ethereum.
 Core web is optimized for use with the Core browser extension and Core mobile (available on both iOS & Android).
-Together, they are key components of the Core product suite that brings dApps, NFTs, Avalanche Bridge, Subnets, L2s, and more, directly to users.
+Together, they are key components of the Core product suite that brings dApps, NFTs, Avalanche Bridge, Avalanche L1s, L2s, and more, directly to users.

 Switching to Testnet Mode